If you have any questions about how we protect your privacy, get in touch here: [email protected].

 This policy will be regularly reviewed to ensure that it meets legal requirements, relevant guidance published by the IDPC and industry standards.

-CCTV systems are installed (both internally and externally) on the Restaurant premises for the purpose of enhancing security of the building and its associated equipment as well as creating a mindfulness among the Data Subjects, at any one time, that a surveillance security system is in operation within and/or in the external environs of the premises during both the daylight and night hours each day.
-CCTV surveillance at the Company Restaurants is intended for the purposes of:
+CCTV systems are installed (both internally and externally) on the Restaurant premises as well as at our Offices for the purpose of enhancing security of the building and its associated equipment as well as creating a mindfulness among the Data Subjects, at any one time, that a surveillance security system is in operation within and/or in the external environs of the premises during both the daylight and night hours each day.
+CCTV surveillance at the Company Restaurants and Offices are intended for the purposes of:

 This list is not exhaustive and other purposes may be or become relevant.

-The lawful ground for processing personal data through the use of the CCTV system is the Company’s legitimate interest, in order to provide safety and security at our restaurants and for the above purposes.
+The lawful ground for processing personal data through the use of the CCTV system is the Company’s legitimate interest, in order to provide safety and security at our Restaurants and Offices and for the above purposes.

 5. PROTECTION OF PERSONAL DATA